Hi, I’m Adele. Publisher of The Upgrade Collective, and a long-time travel tragic and rewards card enthusiast.

 There are so many different ways to use Membership Rewards points.
 This includes the ability to transfer to multiple airline partners1 and the potential to use points for gift cards, or even to pay off a card statement1.

-Right now, there’s a chance to pocket 100,000 American Express Membership Rewards points with the American Express Platinum Card if you’re a new card member.
-The points are awarded when you apply online by 31 May 2021, are approved and spend $1,500 on your new card in the first 3 months.
+Right now, there’s a chance to pocket 80,000 American Express Membership Rewards points with the American Express Platinum Card if you’re a new card member.
+The points are awarded when you apply online, are approved and spend $1,500 on your new card in the first 3 months.

 Alternatively, choose Air New Zealand Airpoints™